sylhare/sylhare.github.io/_posts/2023/2023-04-04-Generating-graphql-models-typescript.md

 export default mutations
 ```

-With the context passed you can destructure to get the dataSources immediately without specifying the type.
+With the context passed, you can destructure to get the dataSources immediately without specifying the type.

 The notation is slimmer, but you may still want to have explicit types such as the `GraphQLMutationAddBookArgs` for the
 argument or the `GraphQLAddBookMutationResponse` for the response available for you to use, especially if the mutation